aaemnnosttv/wp-sqlite-integration/readme.txt

 SQLite Integration is a successor to [PDO for WordPress](http://wordpress.org/extend/plugins/pdo-for-wordpress) plugin, which unfortunately enough, doesn't seem to be maintained any more.
 SQLite Integration uses the basic idea and structures of that plugin and adds some more features or some utilities.

-= Important Notice =

-When your installed WordPress 3.5.x with this plugin and upgraded to 3.6, your database might not work as expected.
-If this is your case, please upgrade this plugin to the newest version (1.4.2) and visit the maintenance page in the admin dashboard, where you can check if you need to fix your database, and you can do fixing job with the utility.

-When you installed WordPress 3.6 with this plugin or your WordPress is 3.5.x, you don't have to fix your database.

 = Features =

 SQLite Integration is not an ordinary 'plugin'.
-It is used to install WordPress itself.
-You need to do some preparations.
+It must be be used when you install WordPress itself, which requires you to do some preparations.
 Please read the install section.
 And see more detailed instruction in the [SQLite Integration Page](http://dogwood.skr.jp/wordpress/sqlite-integration/).

-Once you succeeded in installing WordPress, you can use it just like the others using MySQL.
+Once you succeed in installing WordPress, you can use it just like the others using MySQL.
 Optionally, you can activate this plugin in the installed plugins panel of the adimn dashboard, and you can see the useful information and instructions.
 It is not required but I recommend it.

+If you want to test WordPress with this plugin on the local machine but want to use MySQL on the server machine, you can control which database to use with the simple directive in the wp-config.php file.
+See the install instruction section.

 = Backward Compatibility =

 If you are using [PDO for WordPress](http://wordpress.org/extend/plugins/pdo-for-wordpress), you can migrate your database.
-See install section.
+See install instruction section.

 = Support =